Please note that you must complete these four steps before your application can be considered.

 - Arrange for two references from testimonial referees (other than your research supervisor)

-The deadline for submitting your application in full and for receiving the Research Supervisor statement and the two Testimonial References is midnight on Wednesday 31 August 2016.
+The deadline for submitting your application in full and for receiving the Research Supervisor statement and the two Testimonial References is 11:59 pm on Thursday 31 August 2017.

-A short-list of candidates will be drawn up in the week beginning 3 October 2016.
-Only those placed on the short-list will be invited to submit a dissertation and a 2,000 word summary, for which the deadline is midnight on Monday 31 October 2016.
+A short-list of candidates will be drawn up in the week beginning 2 October 2017.
+Only those placed on the short-list will be invited to submit a dissertation and a 2,000 word summary, for which the deadline is noon on Tuesday 31 October 2017.
 Further information about this part of the competition may be found under Shortlisting and Election.

 Step 1: Registration

 You will be asked for your personal and academic details and for the names and contact details for your dissertation supervisor and two testimonial referees.
 You will also be asked to confirm your eligibility and to give information on your research.
 Please check that you are eligible to apply by reading the eligibility notes within the Further Particulars.